Pelagicore/softwarecontainer/doc/chapters/api/index.rst

 LaunchCommand
 -------------
-Launches specific application/code in the container.
+Launches the specified application/code in the container.

 :Parameters:
         :containerID: ``uint32`` The ID obtained by CreateContainer method.